andreasvc/disco-dop/docs/fileformats.rst

 The yield function defines how the spans of the RHS nonterminals are combined to form the spans of the LHS nonterminal.
 Components of the yield function are comma-separated, 0 refers to a component of the first RHS nonterminal, and 1 from the second.
-Weights are expressed as rational fractions.
+Weights are treated as (pseudo)counts and normalized when the grammar is loaded.
 The lexicon is defined in a separate file.
 Lines start with a single word, followed by pairs of possible tags and their probabilities::